offen/docker-volume-backup/docs/recipes/index.md

   data:
 ```

-## Encrypting your backups using GPG
+## Encrypting your backups symmetrically using GPG

 ```yml
 version: '3'